How Does A Student Gain Level 3 NCEA Qualification?

 Both Level 3 Achievement Standards and Unit Standards offer credits that count towards a student’s NCEA Level 3 qualification.
 Only Achievement Standards are able to count towards endorsement as they offer Merit and Excellence grades.

-General information about assessment procedures will be available at the start of the year in the Assessment Booklet.
-Specific details of assessments in each subject will be given to students by subject teachers.
+General information about assessment procedures will be available near the start of the year in the Assessment Booklet.
+Specific details of assessments in each course will be given to students by their teachers.

 The University Entrance is gained by: